gwu-libraries/social-feed-manager/README.md

         % cp sfm/local_settings.py.template sfm/local_settings.py

+* been moving to twitter's 1.1 api which requires oauth for everything, so you might find the TWITTER_* settings in flux.  once the UI is running after a few more steps, log in to the UI function that requests your authentication through Twitter's oauth service.  this will give you a saved User that you can specify as a TWITTER_DEFAULT_USERNAME which some of the sample commands down below will use.

 * add and edit wsgi.py; specify your virtualenv root as ENV if you use one

         % cp sfm/wsgi.py.template sfm/wsgi.py